deeper-x/rek-cec/README.md

 ```bash
 $ rek-cec [HTTP CODE - Default: 200]
 ```
-Given an input status code (optional), http services listed in "to_check.txt" are called, and responses are checked.
+Explanation: given an input status code (optional), http services listed in "to_check.txt" are called, and responses are checked.

 # Configuration, build, install #